 In the spirit of spring, I was inspired to rescue an old study.
 I love to paint flowers close-up.
-Someone posted on social media that "now they know how a honeybee feels"...exactly what I was going for!
+Someone posted on social media that "now I know how a honeybee feels"...exactly what I was going for!

 Soon to be part of the Sunnybrook Hospital Art Show, (May 11-June 22nd), this composition comes from a trip I took in spring of 2018 to MacGregor Point Provincial Park, on Lake Huron.
 I often go hiking and camping and sometimes during my adventures, certain objects and subjects catch my eye or hold special meaning.
 I take a snap shot for reference later, unless I'm lucky enough to be on a deliberate plein air expedition and the weather is warm enough so that my hands and paints don't freeze.
 (True story)

 The three rocks with water swirling and waves crashing represent the natural flow and force of nature.
 I spend time in nature to connect with this flow and I'm reminded that we are all connected through the natural energy of this world.
 I explore themes of existence, truth, identity, reality and sometimes distortions of reality.
 I believe the nature of painting watercolour can be as meditative and therapeutic as a walk in nature.

 OSMOSIS BUDDY PROGRAM

 An initiative led by the International Watercolour Society Canada, I have made a year-long commitment to my 5-year old buddy Ella.

 The Society provides us with a monthly watercolour assignment and we work together to learn about colour theory, watercolour tools, composition and expression.
 The results have been rewarding, fun and colourful.